paolajuarezgomez/COA_DevOps_TF/README.md

 During this UseCase we're going to:

 * Use OCI DevOps service.
-* Configure a build pipeline.
+* Configure a CI/CD pipeline.
 * Use OCI S3 as a backed for terraform.
 * Use OCI Vault for storing sensitive information.
 * Deploy IaC using Terraform, in this case an ADB resource.